tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ![json_with_indent.png](Images/json_with_indent.png)

-* JSON data has to be selected based off levels and hierarchies.
+* JSON data has to be selected based on levels and hierarchies.
 For example, some JSON objects are organized by JSON object -> JSON array -> attribute.
 Some have multiple objects, and others have multiple JSON arrays.
 Either way, accessing JSON data is just like accessing data in a dictionary.
 Brackets `[]` are used with **keys** to retrieve values.

   ```python
   # Select country and GDP value for second row